aiidateam/AEP/008_easy_to_use_code_registry/readme.md

 ## Pros and Cons

 ### Pros
-* The public discussion of enhancement proposals lets the entire AiiDA community see what developments lie ahead and allows those interested to actively participate in shaping them
-* AEPs provide basic guidance on how to "make a case" for an enhancement such that it can be seriously discussed before investing efforts in its implementation
-* The corresponding pull requests provide a public record of the decision process in case questions arise later

 ### Cons
 * Introduce new command for code/computer setup and coexist with old setup command may bring complicity to new user and not familiar for old user.